Adarsh321123/Jetpack-Joyride/README.md

 - Additional features such as:
     - Gravity swap: Power-up that can switch gravity of Jetpack character
     - Add a magnet powerup to the game and associate a gravitational force with all the coin objects relative to the coin powerup collected.
 Attribute time period for the existence of the magnetic powerup in the game.

-# For Caltech Students:
-Please do not look at this repo if you are currently taking or plan to take CS 3.
-The Caltech Honor Code states that "No member of the Caltech community shall take unfair advantage of any other member of the Caltech community."